Bhaavya/bhaavya.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
 ![SIGCSE Image](http://bhaavya.github.io/images/sigcse.png =100x100)

 Figure shows the overall assignment design for developing a novel Expert Search Engine application.
 The problem is decomposed into modules: (a) MP2.1, (b) MP2.2, (c) MP2.3, (d) MP2.4, (e) Project.
-In this way, students collectively build the search engine and also learn all the major stages of building of developing data science applications, namely, Data Collection, Analysis and Visualization/Application Development, in a hands-on fashion.
+In this way, students collectively build the search engine and also learn all the major stages of developing data science applications, namely, Data Collection, Analysis and Visualization/Application Development, in a hands-on fashion.
 Arrows in the figure mean data or algorithms developed in preceding modules are utilized.

 [Download paper here](http://bhaavya.github.io/files/SIGCSE2020.pdf)